Nakhon Sawan province: Geography

 The Ping and Nan rivers merge near the city of Nakhon Sawan to form the Chao Phraya River.
-Mae Wong National Park, on the border with Khamphaeng Phet province, was created in 1987 to preserve the woodlands of Mae Wong-Mae Poen.
-The forested area covers 927 km2 or 9.7 percent of provincial area.
+Mae Wong National Park, on the border with Kamphaeng Phet, was created in 1987 to preserve the woodlands of Mae Wong–Mae Poen.
+The forested area covers 927 km2, 9.7 percent of the provincial area.
+The park itself covers 894 km2 and had 73,914 visitors in fiscal year 2024.
+With two other parks it makes up region 12 (Nakhon Sawan) of Thailand's protected areas.

-Bueng Boraphet is the largest freshwater wetland in Thailand, in total covering 212 km^{2}.
-The swamp is directly east of the town Nakhon Sawan and extends into the districts of Tha Tako and Chum Saeng.
+Bueng Boraphet is the largest freshwater wetland in Thailand, covering 212 km^{2} in total.
+The swamp lies directly east of the town of Nakhon Sawan and extends into the districts of Tha Tako and Chum Saeng.
 During the winter months many waterfowl migrate there.
 Parts of the swamp, covering 106 km^{2}, are protected as a non-hunting area.

-There is one national park, along with two other national parks, make up region 12 (Nakhon Sawan) of Thailand's protected areas.